dapperlabs/nba-smart-contracts/README.md

 There are also some example transactions to see how a user would sell their moment.

-1. Make sure you have followed the steps above to get topshot set up.
+1. Make sure you have followed the steps to get topshot set up.
 2. Deploy `fungible-token.cdc` to account 1
+3. Deploy `topshot.cdc` to account 2
-3. Deploy `topshop-market.cdc` to account 3
+4. Deploy `topshop-market.cdc` to account 3
-4. Run the `setup_account.cdc` transaction with all 3 accounts to make sure that all of the accounts are set up to interact with the marketplace.
+5. Run the `setup_account.cdc` transaction with all 3 accounts to make sure that all of the accounts are set up to interact with the marketplace.
-5. Run `verify_sale.cdc` to verify that the sale was deployed correctly.
+6. Run `verify_market_init.cdc` to verify that the sale was deployed correctly.
-6. From account `0x02`, run the `start_sale.cdc` transaction.
+7. From account `0x02`, run the `start_sale.cdc` transaction.
-7. From account `0x03`, run the `purchase_moment.cdc` transaction to buy the moment from account 2.
+8. From account `0x03`, run the `purchase_moment.cdc` transaction to buy the moment from account 2.